wuggawugga/neeo-driver-kodi/README.md

 Kodi has a lot of features to cram into the NEEO remote.
 Whether you want a huge NEEO recipe with discrete buttons for every single Kodi action or a just simple recipe for music alone, it quickly gets tricky to navigate all the possibilities.
 This driver aims to make it easier to try out different options and features.

-Ultimately I hope to include several "devices" tailored for different tasks.
+Ultimately I hope to include several "devices" tailored for different profiles.

+This driver is so far being tested with Nvidia Shield and OSMC Vero 2 devices.

 ## status